 a blending of computer science, psychology and philosophy

-- Conceptually, add or change only one thing at a time in a release, else confuse your customers.
+- Conceptually, add or change only one thing at a time in a release, else confuse your customers or collaborators.

 - The best program is one you don't have to write: put a shell script around an existing app, fork an existing library, delegate...

 - Writing software is creating a universe with its own intrinsic nature, so respect that, explore it, and maybe you'll discover something new.

 - There are people appropriate to start something new, to bring it to maturity, to be caregiver for its continued existence, but rarely is it the same group of people fulfilling each of those roles over time.
 Experience all of them to understand where your talents lend themselves best.

 - Being entrepreneurial doesn't require you to be CEO.
 Instead, everyone in an early stage upstart organization must equally understand efficiencies and trade-offs required to attain the next level, and that is the true wisdom of being entrepreneurial.

 - You are continually, simultaneously both student and teacher— at the same moment.